buildasaurs/XcodeServerSDK/README.md

         return
     }

-    //go crazy with bots
+    // go crazy with bots
     if let firstBot = bots?.first {
-        //use the first bot...
+        // use the first bot...
     }
 }
 ```